 A few years later, I am still reminiscing about my Cuban adventure.
 Cuba was something else: different, fun, unique, and absolutely gorgeous!
-I truly recommend you visit this beautiful island as soon as you get the chance because Cuban culture and style of life is something everyone should get a taste of at least once in their life.
+There are so many awesome things to do there and I truly recommend you visit this beautiful island as soon as you get the chance because Cuban culture and style of life is something everyone should get a taste of at least once in their life.

 Filled with nostalgia over summer and charming destinations, I decided to write my 10 personal favorites on the island for when you plan your trip to Cuba.